Abst:

 Inspect Hose Material Compatibility:

-Ensure that the gas hose material is compatible with the specific gas or gases being conveyed.
+gas hose material is compatible with the specific gas or gases being conveyed.

 Verify that the hose is labeled and rated for the intended gas application.